Dr Michael Snyder on Using health Data to Keep People Healthy

 4.Under one of the highlighted reviews, select “Write a Review.”

 5.Next, select a star rating at the top — you have the option of choosing between one and five stars.

 6.Using the text box at the top, write a title for your review.
 Then, in the lower text box, write your review.
 Your review can be up to 300 words long.

 7.Once you’ve finished, select “Send” or “Save” in the top-right corner.

 8.If you’ve never left a podcast review before, enter a nickname.
 Your nickname will be displayed next to any reviews you leave from here on out.

 9.After selecting a nickname, tap OK.
 Your review may not be immediately visible.

-Harry Glorikian: I’m Harry Glorikian, and this is MoneyBall Medicine, the interview podcast where we meet researchers, entrepreneurs, and physicians who are using the power of data to improve patient health and make healthcare delivery more efficient.
+Harry Glorikian: I’m Harry Glorikian, and this is MoneyBall Medicine, the interview podcast where we meet researchers, entrepreneurs, and physicians who are using the power of health data to improve health and make healthcare delivery more efficient.
 You can think of each episode as a new chapter in the never-ending audio version of my 2017 book, “MoneyBall Medicine: Thriving in the New Data-Driven Healthcare Market.”
 If you like the show, please do us a favor and leave a rating and review at Apple Podcasts.